marshallm94/Technology_Notes/Concurrency_and_Parallelism_Viewed_Through_Music.md

 > "Conversely you absolutely can call non-async code from async-code, in fact it’s easy to do so.
 But if a
 > method/function call might “block” (ie. take a long time before it returns) then you really shouldn’t."
 - [Part 5 Here](https://bbc.github.io/cloudfit-public-docs/)

+...however, if that call that might "block" is necessary for all downstream operations, *there is no avoiding the blocking...?*